The-Lukashian-Calendar/lukashian/README.md

 Please refer to the [Maven Central](https://central.sonatype.com/artifact/org.lukashian/lukashian/versions) for the release date and artifacts of each version.

 ### 1.13.0:
+- Revamped the `MillisecondStore` mechanism, enabling the usage of multiple simultaneous implementations of `MillisecondStoreDataProvider`
+- Added a calendar instance for Planet Mars, via `StandardMarsMillisecondStoreDataProvider` and `StandardMarsHttpMillisecondStoreDataProvider`
 - Added additional `Formatter.format()` method
-- Revamped the `MillisecondStore` mechanism, enabling the usage of multiple simultaneous instances of `MillisecondStoreDataProvider`
+- Switched from Java 21 LTS to Java 25 LTS
+- Updated versions of dependencies

 ### 1.12.0:
 - Added method `Day.getLengthOfBeepInMilliseconds()`
-- Added mechanism for loading implementations of the Lukashian Calendar from external resources, specifically, the `ExternalResourceMillisecondStoreDataProvider`, `FileMillisecondStoreDataProvider`, `HttpMillisecondStoreDataProvider` and `StandardEarthHttpMillisecondStoreDataProvider` classes
+- Added mechanism for loading instances of the Lukashian Calendar from external resources, specifically, the `ExternalResourceMillisecondStoreDataProvider`, `FileMillisecondStoreDataProvider`, `HttpMillisecondStoreDataProvider` and `StandardEarthHttpMillisecondStoreDataProvider` classes

 ### 1.11.0: